 For this document, which began as the author's Master thesis, we begin by describing the Hochschild cohomology in the most general setting in Section \ref{SectionHochschildCohomo}, while noting the most important specialties that arise in the case of the smooth functions.
 In Section \ref{SectionActionsAndInvariant} we describe how to equip this space with reasonable notions of invariance, and end up with two different notions: invariance of \emph{Hochschild cochains} on one hand and invariance of \emph{Hochschild cohomology classes} on the other.
 The invariant cochains naturally inherit the structure of a cochain complex, and we denote the \emph{cohomology of invariant cochains} by $\HH^\bullet_G(\As,\N)$, whereas the \emph{space of invariant classes} of the original cohomology is denoted $\HH^\bullet(\As,\N)^G$.
 There is a natural morphism

 relating both notions.
 Injectivity and surjectivity of this map yield nontrivial statements about how the differential interacts with the group action, and will be our focus of investigation in this document.
-In Section \ref{SectionLowOrders} we give explicit interpretations of the lower orders of the cohomology of invariant cochains, analogous to the ones given for the usual Hochschild cohomology in the context of deformation theory.\\ In Section \ref{SectionProperHKR} we prove our main result, which is that $\iota$ is an isomorphism in the case where $\As = C^\infty(M)$ is the space of smooth functions on a manifold and the group is acting properly on $M$.
-We construct an averaging operator on the space of Hochschild cochains to prove injectivity and use the Hochschild-Kostant-Rosenberg theorem to prove surjectivity.
-In particular, this isomorphism allows us to formulate an invariant Hochschild-Kostant-Rosenberg theorem, relating cohomology of invariant cochains to invariant multivector fields on the given manifold.\\ A few technical calculations are moved to the appendix.
+In Section \ref{SectionLowOrders} we give explicit interpretations of the lower orders of the cohomology of invariant cochains, analogous to the ones given for the usual Hochschild cohomology in the context of deformation theory.

+In Section \ref{SectionProperHKR} we prove our main result, which is that $\iota$ is an isomorphism in the case where $\As = C^\infty(M)$ is the space of smooth functions on a manifold and the group is acting properly on $M$.
+Properness of the action ensures the existence of invariant partitions of unity and therefore an averaging operator on the space of cochains, which will give us injectivity of the map $\iota$.
+The surjectivity on the other hand is a straightforward consequence of the classical Hochschild-Kostant-Rosenberg theorem and does not rely on any constraints on the group action.

+In particular, this isomorphism allows us to formulate an invariant Hochschild-Kostant-Rosenberg theorem, relating cohomology of invariant cochains to invariant multivector fields on the given manifold.
+A few technical calculations are moved to the appendix.